No products in the cart.

 Use a glue stick to glue the pieces of tissue paper onto the liner.
 You can create a colorful liner using abstract shapes as we did, or keep reading below for more liner decoration ideas!

-When you’ve finished, roll the parchment liner up and slide it into your peanut butter jar.
-Screw the lid on and you’re all set!
+Roll the parchment liner up and slide it into your peanut butter jar when you’ve finished.
+Screw the lid on, and you’re all set!

 I love that we were able to create a fully functional DIY camping accessory from supplies that won’t break the bank and were mostly saved from the recycling bin!
 I can see a whole set of these being hung up in a children’s garden – their little LED tea lights lighting up the rock-lined garden path at night.

-The bright bold shapes on our lantern create a colorful glow, but there are also so many ways you could decorate this to reflect YOU and your favorite things.
-Here are a few more ideas for adding decoration to your parchment paper liner…
+The bright, bold shapes on our lantern create a colorful glow, but there are also so many ways you could decorate this to reflect YOU and your favorite things.
+Here are a few more ideas for decorating your parchment paper liner…

 - Cut out simple tree shapes from paper and use a glue stick to glue them to the bottom of your piece of parchment paper.
 When you turn your lantern on, you’ll see a beautiful forest in silhouette!